 Empowerment of Others

 As any business or organization begins to grow, there comes a point where the leadership begins to realize that they cannot do or control everything themselves.
-They must begin to delegate tasks and responsibilities to others; but of equal importance, is to empower those individual.
+They must begin to delegate tasks and responsibilities to others; but of equal importance, is to empower those individuals.
 Empowerment in the simplest terms means to treat people not as employees, but as partners.

 This idea of partnering or empowerment is expressed by Starbucks in the employment section of their website which states, “Being a Starbucks partner means having the opportunity to be something more than an employee.
 Gigantic possibilities lie ahead—to grow as a person, in your career and in your community.
 To live the Starbucks mission and to be a leader.
 It’s the opportunity to become your personal best.
 To be connected to something bigger.
 To be meaningful to the world.
 And to be recognized for all of it.
 It’s all here for you.”

 Of course, empowerment means letting go.
-In many cultures, the leader is expected to be the smartest person in organization.
+In many cultures, the leader is expected to be the smartest person in the organization.
 They must be the ultimate solver of problems and issues.
 Within this culture, employees are not expected to solve problems and, in many cases, just present them to the boss to resolve.
 Several years ago, I joined the management team of a privately-owned company where the founder still acted as the CEO.
 During our first staff meeting, I was exposed to a very different type of agenda and one which is not compatible with empowerment.
 The CEO simply went around the table and asked each participant to report on activities in their area of responsibility.
 With each report came an issue or problem, which seemed to be the expectation.
 At the conclusion of each report, the CEO would then either solve the problem presented or outline a path to its solution.

 On the opposite extreme and more in line with empowerment, a nonprofit leader was deluged by staff coming to her office with problems for her to resolve.
 Her solution was to never do as my CEO friend did at staff meetings, but insist that staff members bring at least two solutions to the problem.
 Not only did this approach reduce visitors to her office, but it also empowered the staff to better analyze the situations and work together on finding the best solution.